palean/Week1-Python-Project-Game/README.md

 ## Workflow
 Outline the workflow you used in your project.
 What were the steps you went through?

-The flowchar can be found in this link: https://www.lucidchart.com/documents/view/f494af43-38c9-426e-af91-1f5529691c77/0
+The flowchart can be found in this link: https://www.lucidchart.com/documents/view/f494af43-38c9-426e-af91-1f5529691c77/0

 <a name="organization"></a>